BartoszDadok/Weather-App/README.md

 Since a tool for state management is a requirement, I implemented Redux with Redux Toolkit.
 However, I don't see a practical reason for implementing Redux for such a small project; it looks a bit like overkill.

 ## API calls
 Since I implemented Redux, the most natural way to make API calls was to use Redux Toolkit and RTK Query.
-If there is no state management requirement I would probably just use React Tanstack with axios.
+If there is no state management requirement I would probably just use React Tanstack with Axios.